When to visit the vet?

 Diagnosis

-In addition, blood and urine tests can be performed to check kidney function and detect signs of kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment. or other complications.
+Additionally, blood and urine tests can be performed to check kidney function and detect signs of kidney insufficiencyInsufficiency refers to the inadequate function or performance of an organ or system.
+This can include, for example, heart failure, kidney failure, or venous insufficiency. or other complications.
 These tests can reveal elevated kidney values, anemia, or electrolyte imbalances that indicate impaired kidney function.

 Therapy

 Since PKD is a genetic disease, there is no cure.
-Treatment therefore focuses on relieving symptoms and slowing the progressionProgression refers to the advancement or worsening of a disease over time.
-It describes an increase in the severity or extent of the disease symptoms. of the disease.
+Treatment therefore focuses on alleviating symptoms and slowing disease progressionProgression refers to the advancement or worsening of a disease over time.
+It describes an increase in the severity or extent of the disease symptoms..
 Early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and regular veterinary monitoring are crucial for managing the disease.
+It is the first step in the management and treatment of patients. and regular veterinary monitoring are crucial for managing the condition.

-An important part of the treatment is adjusting the diet of the affected dog.
+An important component of treatment is adjusting the affected dog’s diet.
 A kidney-friendly diet with reduced proteinProteins are large molecules made up of amino acids and play an essential role in almost all biological processes.
 They are necessary for building body tissue, the function of the immune system, and as enzymes for metabolic reactions. and phosphate content can help reduce the burden on the kidneys and slow the progressionProgression refers to the advancement or worsening of a disease over time.
-It describes an increase in the severity or extent of the disease symptoms. of kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment..
-It is important that dogs with PKD always have access to fresh water to ensure adequate hydration.
+It describes an increase in the severity or extent of the disease symptoms. of kidney insufficiencyInsufficiency refers to the inadequate function or performance of an organ or system.
+This can include, for example, heart failure, kidney failure, or venous insufficiency..
+It is important that dogs with PKD always have access to fresh water to ensure adequate fluid intake.

-Medications can also be used to control the symptoms.
-Antihypertensive drugs can help control high blood pressure, while anti-nausea and antiemeticAn antiemetic is a medication used to prevent or relieve Nausea and Vomiting.
-These drugs work by suppressing activity in the brain's vomiting center or regulating stomach movements. drugs can help improve quality of life.
-In some cases, pain relievers or antibiotics may also be needed to treat infections.
+Medications can also be used to control symptoms.
+Blood pressure-lowering medications can help control high blood pressure, while medications for nausea and vomiting can contribute to improving quality of life.
+In some cases, pain relievers or antibiotics may also be necessary to treat infections.

 Prognosis and follow-up care

-Some dogs can live with the disease for years, while others have a shortened life expectancy due to complications such as acute kidney failure or severe infections.
-Close cooperation with the veterinarian and adherence to the treatment plan are crucial to influencing the course of the disease.
+Some dogs can live with the disease for years, while others have a shortened life expectancy due to complications such as acute renal failure or severe infections.
+Close collaboration with the veterinarian and adherence to the treatment plan are crucial for influencing the course of the disease.

 Prevention

-Since PKD is genetic, the most effective preventive measure is responsible breeding practice.
-Breeders should not use dogs that carry the PKD gene for breeding to prevent the transmission of the disease to future generations.
+Since PKD is genetically determined, the most effective preventive measure is responsible breeding practice.
+Breeders should not use dogs that are carriers of the PKD gene for breeding to prevent transmission of the disease to future generations.

 Genetic tests can help identify carriers of the PKD gene before they are used for breeding.
 Careful selectionSelection refers to the process of natural or artificial selection of specific individuals for reproduction, based on desired genetic traits.
 In breeding, this is applied to promote specific characteristics in dogs and cats. of breeding animals and testing for genetic diseases are crucial to minimize the occurrence of PKD in certain breeds.

-For dog owners, it is important to be aware of the genetic susceptibility of certain breeds to PKD and to pay attention to the health of the parents when choosing a puppy.
+For dog owners, it is important to be aware of the genetic susceptibility of certain breeds to PKD and to pay attention to the health of the parent animals when selecting a puppy.
 Regular veterinary monitoring and early diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. can help to detect the disease early and positively influence the course.
+It is the first step in the management and treatment of patients. can help detect the disease early and positively influence its course.

 Outlook on current research

-Polycystic kidney disease (PKD) is a genetic condition that occurs in various dog breeds and is characterized by the formation of fluid-filled cysts in the kidneys.
-These cysts can impair kidney function and lead to kidney failureRenal failure is a condition in which the kidneys can no longer adequately perform their function of filtering and excreting waste products from the blood.
-It can be acute or chronic and requires immediate medical treatment. as the disease progresses.
-Current research focuses on better understanding the genetic basis of PKD and developing effective treatment methods.
+Polycystic kidney disease (PKD) is a genetically determined condition that occurs in various dog breeds and is characterized by the formation of fluid-filled cysts in the kidneys.
+These cysts can impair kidney function and lead to kidney insufficiencyInsufficiency refers to the inadequate function or performance of an organ or system.
+This can include, for example, heart failure, kidney failure, or venous insufficiency. as the disease progresses.
+In current research, scientists are focusing on better understanding the genetic basis of PKD and developing effective treatment methods.

-An important area of research is the identification of the genetic mutations responsible for the development of PKD.
-Modern genetic analysis techniques are used to isolate the specific genes involved in cystA cyst is a closed sac that may contain fluid, air, or other material.
+An important research area is the identification of genetic mutations responsible for the development of PKD.
+Modern genetic analysis techniques are being used to isolate the specific genes involved in cystA cyst is a closed sac that may contain fluid, air, or other material.
 Cysts can occur in any part of the body and vary in size and cause. formation.
-These findings could lead to the development of genetic tests in the long term, which would enable breeders and pet owners to recognize the risk of the disease in their animals at an early stage.
+These findings could ultimately lead to the development of genetic tests that enable breeders and pet owners to detect the risk of the disease in their animals early.

-In summary, research into PKD in dogs is a dynamic and promising field.
-Advances in genetic research and the development of new diagnostic and treatment methods give hope that more effective strategies to combat the disease will be available in the near future.
-Researchers are optimistic that a better understanding of the genetic and pathophysiological mechanisms underlying PKD will lead to new ways to support affected dogs and improve the quality of life of the animals.
+In summary, research on PKD in dogs is a dynamic and promising field.
+Advances in genetic research and the development of new diagnostic and treatment methods give hope that more effective strategies for combating the disease will be available in the near future.
+Researchers are optimistic that through a better understanding of the genetic and pathophysiological mechanisms underlying PKD, new ways can be found to support affected dogs and improve the animals’ quality of life.